dbulla/ShowTHR/issues.md

   - [x] Takes the images that are drawn and saves them to a dir after displaying
   - [x] Optional - wrap FFMPEG and create the animation
     - [x] Windows will suck
+  - [ ] Beware of darkness - multiple tracks keep getting darker and darker

 - [ ] Show duration from previous status output